Dear University Community,

 Some federal agencies are revising their grant policies and offering administrative flexibilities.
 The Office of Sponsored Programs is collecting these updates as they become available and will post this information for our applicants and funded PIs in the Funding Agency COVID-19 Guidance document.

-With the campus transitioning to an online/work from home format, services provided by the Grants Accountant will still be available but delayed.
 Many of our post-award services depend on federal and state websites and if those are operational, drawdowns and financial reports will still be able to be completed.
 Federal and State sponsors are sending us information regarding grant programs and if anything comes through that relates to the PI, we will be including you on that communication.
 If you have approaching deadlines for your grant or are concerned about grant closeout and finalizing progress reports, please reach out to the grants accountant to see what options are available with the sponsor.

 Research Activities Update

 As part of the implementation of the Titans Return: Fall Semester Recovery Plan, a Research and Creative Activities Working Group was tasked with developing a procedure to assist faculty and staff with maintaining a safe working environment for conducting research and creative activities.
 The working group recognized that it would be difficult to establish a set of research and creative activities guidelines to capture all of the challenges departments and units on campus are facing, and therefore decided to develop a form for faculty and staff to self-identify the safety practices they will follow.